 At Alston & Bird states that they don't engage in pro bono work for the recognition, but that they are proud when their work is recognized, as it is their work that makes a difference to the community and in the lives of those in need.

-Seeking a Global Finance and Debt Products Associate with 3-4 years' experience and a strong real estate lending/transactional background.
-Familiarity in all aspects of loan origination, closing, document preparation and working background of loan restructuring is required.
-Excellent academic creden...
+The candidate should have 3-5 years' experience with a strong real estate lending/transactional background.
+Familiarity in all aspects of loan origination, securitization and servicing as well as mezzanine loans and assumptions is required.
+Excellent aca...

 New Legal Jobs in Last 7 Days